 What to Expect:

-Just 2 minutes from downtown Edmundston, the Madawaska Trails network is real mountain terrain (Total descent: 1589 m.).
-50 km of singletrack trails (7 beginner, 9 intermediate and 4 expert) built according to IMBA specifications by passionate volunteers thanks to generous forest landowners.
+Just 2 minutes from downtown Edmundston, the Madawaska Trails network is real mountain terrain.
+60 km of trails built according to IMBA specifications by passionate volunteers thanks to generous forest landowners.
 There is an XCM endurance race (Le Petit Sault 20/40/60) and an Olympic XCO race every summer.
 Also accessible for walking, running, snowshoeing and fat bike in winter.

 Several trails are accessible for beginners and do not have any major difficulties or significant gradients to face.
 In particular: the Familiale, the Iroquois, the Green, the Quisibis and the Restigouche.

 Most of the trails are accessible to intermediate level users and have difficulties and features allowing them to test their skills and raise their riding to a new level.